zowe/docs-site/docs/user-guide/cli-using-integrating-apiml.md

 ## Accessing services through SSO and a service not through API ML

-There might be a scenario where you log in to API ML with SSO, but you also want to access a different service *directly*.
+A scenario might exist where you log in to API ML with SSO, but you also want to access a different service *directly*.

 To access the SSO-enabled services, log in and issue commands with the `--base-path` and `--base-profile` options.
 The token from your base profile is used for authentication.
 Remember, your command or service profile must *not* contain username, password, host, or port.